-- It protects Americans from national health security threats, increases global political stability, lifts economies, and most importantly, saves millions of lives. - These benefits require only small investments.
-In fiscal year 2023, global health was less than seven cents of every \$100 of discretionary public spending.
-And investments in global health are highly effective.
-In the last 20 years, investments in the President's Emergency Plan for AIDS Relief, or PEPFAR, alone, have saved 25 million lives.
+- It protects Americans from national health security threats, increases global political stability, lifts economies, and most importantly, saves millions of lives. - Investments in global health are highly effective.
+In the last 20 years, investments in the President's Emergency Plan for AIDS Relief alone have saved more than 25 million lives and were integral to the COVID-19 response in affected countries.
+This comes from the relatively modest investments from State, Foreign Operations, and Related Programs global health-related programs at USAID and the State Department, which accounted for approximately six cents on every 100 dollars budgeted for fiscal year 2023.